-Well, for me -- and many others -- listening to music while working is the secret to my productivity.
-All it takes is the right Beyoncé track and I go from idle to uber productive.
+You see, for me, listening to music while working is the secret to my productivity.
+All it takes is the right Beyoncé track, and I go from idle to uber productive.
 (Seriously, it works like a charm.)

-Trouble is, finding the perfect playlist isn't always easy.
-With endless possibilities at my fingertips, it can be hard to nail down just the right tunes to get the wheels turning... so I did a little research.
+The trouble is, finding the perfect playlist isn't always easy.
+With endless streaming music possibilities at my fingertips, it can be hard to nail down just the right tunes to get the wheels turning.
+So, I did what we do best around here — a little research.

-Note: Some of the playlists contain explicit language that might not be suitable for the office.
+Note: Some of the playlists contain tracks with explicit language that might not be suitable for the office.

 Think classical music might work for you?
 Check out this classical-influenced playlist to find out for yourself:

 Think about it: Playing a video game requires a lot of focus.
-To make it to the next level, players commonly have to avoid traps, dodge obstacles, and escape a handful of "near death" experiences.
+To make it to the next level, players commonly have to avoid traps, dodge obstacles, and discover secret tools that will help them progress to the next level.
 As a result, the music selection for video games is often very strategic, in that modern soundtracks tend to reflect epic, inspiring cinematic scores rather than just basic sound effects.

 According to psychophysical data and sound-field analysis published in The Journal of the Acoustical Society of America, listening to "natural" sounds could enhance cognitive functioning, optimize your ability to concentrate, and increase your level of satisfaction.